Meteora (album): Critical reception

-Meteora received generally positive reviews, although critics noted that the album's musical style was similar to its predecessor, Hybrid Theory (2000).
-The overall Metacritic score is 62.

 E!
 Online rated it A, and expected it to "shoot straight for the stars".
 Entertainment Weekly gave the album a B+, calling it a "thunderously hooky album that seamlessly blends the group's disparate sonic elements into radio-friendly perfection."
 Dot Music described it as a "guaranteed source of ubiquitous radio hits".
 Rolling Stone said the band "squeezed the last remaining life out of this nearly extinct formula".
 Billboard Magazine described Meteora as "a ready-made crowdpleaser".
 The New Musical Express said it had "massive commercial appeal" but left the reviewer "underwhelmed".

 Writing for AllMusic, Stephen Thomas Erlewine described the album as "nothing more and nothing less than a Hybrid Theory part 2.", but added that the band "has discipline and editing skills, keeping this record at a tight 36 minutes and 41 seconds, a move that makes it considerably more listenable than its peers... since they know where to focus their energy, something that many nu-metal bands simply do not."
 Sputnikmusic writer Damrod criticized the album as being too similar to Hybrid Theory, but praised the album's production quality and catchiness, stating "the songs just invade your brain".

 Blender described it as "harder, denser, uglier", while Q described it as "less an artistic endeavor than an exercise in target marketing."